Cadair/octoprint-matrix-notifier-plugin/README.md

-# Matrix Notifier for OctoPrint
+# Async Matrix Notifier for OctoPrint

 Send messages and snapshots to matrix rooms.